Solid sorbents for carbon capture: Zeolites

 Zeolites, a class of porous aluminosilicate solids, are currently used in a wide variety of industrial and commercial applications including CO2 separation.
 The capacities and selectivities of many zeolites are among the highest for adsorbents that rely upon physisorption.
 For example, zeolite Ca-A (5A) has been reported to display both a high capacity and selectivity for CO2 over N2 under conditions relevant for carbon capture from coal flue gas, although it has not been tested in the presence of H2O.
 Industrially, CO2 and H2O can be co-adsorbed on a zeolite, but high temperatures and a dry gas stream are required to regenerate the sorbent.

 Metal-organic frameworks

 Metal-organic frameworks (MOFs) are promising adsorbents.
 Sorbents displaying a diverse set of properties have been reported.
 MOFs with extremely large surface areas are generally not among the best for CO2 capture compared to materials with at least one adsorption site that can polarize CO2.
 For example, MOFs with open metal coordination sites function as Lewis acids and strongly polarize CO2.
 Owing to CO2's greater polarizability and quadrupole moment, CO2 is preferentially adsorbed over many flue gas components such as N2.
 However, flue gas contaminants such as H2O often interfere.
 MOFs with specific pore sizes, tuned specifically to preferentially adsorb CO2 have been reported.
-2015 studies using dolomite based solid sorbents and the MgO-based or CaO-based sorbent showed high capability and durability at elevated temperatures and pressures.